iangoodnight/pwc/133/perl/README.md

 ## Closing

 I had a lot of fun with these challenges and picked up a little bit of math that I might have otherwise avoided like the plague.
-Thanks again PWC.
+Thanks again, PWC.

 [Perl Weekly Challenge]: https://theweeklychallenge.org/blog/perl-weekly-challenge-133/
 [here]: https://en.wikipedia.org/wiki/Integer_square_root